Air France Flight 4590: Fatalities

 The flight was chartered by German company Peter Deilmann Cruises.
 The passengers were on their way to board the cruise ship MS Deutschland in New York for a 16-day cruise to Manta, Ecuador.
 They included German football manager Rudi Faßnacht and German trade union board member Christian Götz.

-All the passengers and crew, as well four employees of the Hotelissimo hotel, were killed in the crash.
+All the passengers and crew, as well as four employees of the Hotelissimo hotel, were killed in the crash.